psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > None of these denials, nor all of them together, can outweigh the positive evidence of Aubrey, Pennant, and the minister at Market Drayton.
 Even if we assume, what I do not see my way at present to admit, namely, that Pennant was merely reproducing the statement of the Bishop of St. Asaph (or whoever may have been the writer of his MS.), it is clear that the latter was describing the custom as still subsisting when he wrote.
 Thus, the custom that certainly existed uncurtailed in the seventeenth century at Llangors maintained itself, shorn of the ritual words, well into the eighteenth century in North Wales, and down to a few years ago in Pembrokeshire.
 We may be sure it did not maintain itself only in these places.
 I do not understand that Canon Silvan Evans's denials extend to England.
 But to admit the existence of the practices (and they can hardly be denied) in Shropshire and Derbyshire is to lend strong countenance to the probability of similar practices in many districts of Wales.
 Mr. Matthew Moggridge did not claim to have been an eye-witness — we cannot even affirm that he saw and examined eye-witnesses; but it is possible, and even likely, that he did, seeing that he lived at Swansea, only twelve or thirteen miles from Llandebie.
 His assertions. at any rate, were evidently not made at random, but were the result of investigations.
 He may have been misled.
 So may Aubrey and the writer of the Bishop of St. Asaph's MS. In that event it is remarkable that the accounts they give, while agreeing in the main, present just the differences we might expect from independent writers describing a custom liable to all the variations of traditional practice.
 Nor will the hypothesis that these writers were misled get rid of the evidence of the minister at Market Drayton.
 He at least could not have been mistaken about a custom which he had himself succeeded in putting down.

 The opening sentence of the next paragraph again repeats the letter to *the Times*
 > It is unfortunate that Canon Silvan Evans's inquiries at Llandebie were not set on foot until more than a quarter of a century after the alleged event.
 The lapse of time must affect the value of his negative results.
 More than this, however.
 His inquiries were made through the clergyman and the schoolmaster.
-The latter, indeed, was, we are told, an old resident ; but the clergyman had only been vicar for fourteen years, though he described himself as having known the neighbourhood well for twenty-five years, which may mean much or little.
+The latter, indeed, was, we are told, an old resident; but the clergyman had only been vicar for fourteen years, though he described himself as having known the neighbourhood well for twenty-five years, which may mean much or little.
 We have no means of knowing in what form these gentlemen in turn put their questions.
 That may make all the difference.
 In any case, they are precisely the persons who would not be likely to discover the superstition if it existed.
 The Rev. Elias Owen, diocesan inspector of schools, and one of the chief authorities on Welsh folk-lore, relates that once, being in a certain parish for the purpose of examining the school, he took the opportunity of asking the clergyman concerning the superstitions of the place, when he was met by the dignified repulse, "*Our* people are not superstitious, I am glad to say."
 His inspection over, he asked the first class, "Now, children, can you tell me of any place where there is a *buggan* (ghost or bogey) to be seen, or of anyone who has seen one?"
 Instantly every hand was stretched out, and every child had a story to tell.
-The fact is, the people hide their superstitions from all such representatives of modern culture as clergymen and schoolmasters ; and it is by no means an uncommon experience that the existence of matters of the kind perfectly well-known to the peasant is stoutly denied by that same peasant to the clergyman when he asks about them.
+The fact is, the people hide their superstitions from all such representatives of modern culture as clergymen and schoolmasters; and it is by no means an uncommon experience that the existence of matters of the kind perfectly well-known to the peasant is stoutly denied by that same peasant to the clergyman when he asks about them.
 The Roman Catholic priest, who has in the confessional a weapon much more powerful than the Anglican, is often baffled by his flock.
 The testimony of the Rev. C. F. Ryan, curate of Drangan, when before the magistrates on the Clonmel "Witch-burning" inquiry, is of the greatest weight on this point.

 The next point did not appear in the *Times* letter: